-Instruction 3 L Hours per week
+Instruction Duration of SEE SEE CIE Credits 3 L Hours per week 3 Hours 60 Marks 40 Marks 3

-Duration of SEE 3 Hours

-SEE 60 Marks

-CIE 40 Marks

-Credits 3

 Prerequisite: The student must have undergone the courses on Antennas, Mobile Cellular Communications, and Digital Signal Processing.

 - 1. To learn the fundamentals of non-uniform and planar antenna arrays and MIMO antenna system. - 2.
 To learn the different types of smart antenna configuration and their importance. - 3.
 To compare the different types of the algorithm used for DOA estimation and beamforming.